-Community Choice Electricity Aggregation (CCE) is a program in Massachusetts that came out of the Restructuring Act of 1997, specifically Chapter 164: Section 134.
+Community Electricity Aggregation (CEA) is a program in Massachusetts that came out of the Restructuring Act of 1997, specifically Chapter 164: Section 134.
 Aggregation of electrical load by municipality or group of municipalities; adoption of energy plan.
 The Act empowers cities and towns to create large buying groups of residential and business electricity accounts in order to seek bids for cheaper supply rates, essentially bulk-purchasing.
-The purpose of the Act was to ensure that the benefits of energy deregulation were passed on to residential customers and businesses by providing the ability to “aggregate” their accounts within their municipal boundaries in order to obtain competitive bids from Third Party Suppliers (TPS).
+The purpose of the Act was to ensure that the benefits of energy deregulation were passed onto residential customers and businesses by providing the ability to “aggregate” their accounts within their municipal boundaries in order to obtain competitive bids from Third Party Suppliers (TPS).
 Grouping residential accounts together creates economies of scale, enabling participating municipalities to achieve greater savings for account holders as a whole.
-You may find more information about the electric industry in the state by visiting the Department of Public Utilities (D.P.U) website or the Department of Energy Resources website on municipal aggregation.
+You may find more information about the electric industry in the state by visiting the Department of Public Utilities (D.P.U.) website or the Department of Energy Resources website on municipal aggregation.

-The objective of CCE is simply to lower the cost of electricity bills through the formation of a buying group composed of residents and businesses of one or more municipalities without interfering with the level of service provided by the utility, in this case, National Grid, distributing the electricity supply.
+The objective of CEA is simply to lower the cost of electricity bills through the formation of a buying group composed of residents and businesses of one or more municipalities without interfering with the level of service provided by the utility, in this case, National Grid, distributing the electricity supply.

-The goal of CCE is primarily savings and long-term price stability, though savings cannot be guaranteed, due to the fact that there is no visibility into future rates.
+The goal of CEA is primarily savings and long-term price stability, though savings cannot be guaranteed, due to the fact that there is no visibility into future rates.
 Participants will see no change in their utility bill other than a change in price on energy supply.
 They will continue to receive a single bill, make one payment, and continue to receive the same level of service from National Grid.

 Yes, your single bill will continue to come from National Grid.